• Skip to primary navigation

 Notes

 • You can assemble the salad a few hours in advance, loosely cover it with paper towels, and refrigerate it.
-Don't add the dressing until the last minute, though, or the greens will become soggy.
+Don't add the dressing until the last minute, or the greens will become soggy.

 • This is such a pretty salad.
 I like to bring it to the table nicely arranged on a platter, and only then do I mix it and divide it between the diners.